Sainty717/Labs_Lab/README.md

 4. **Access Jupyter Notebook:** Once the containers are running, access the Jupyter Notebook instances via the specified port in your web browser.

+5. **Review Pod and Port Information:** The script generates a `report.log` file where details of each pod and its associated ports are listed.

-5. **Develop Web Applications:** Utilize the additional exposed port to develop, test, and deploy web applications alongside your Jupyter Notebook environment.
+6. **Develop Web Applications:** Utilize the additional exposed port to develop, test, and deploy web applications alongside your Jupyter Notebook environment.

 ## Contributors